osrf/mbari_wec/docs/docs/theory.md

-## Modeling Technique Overview
+j## Modeling Technique Overview
-The numerical modeling used in this simulator relies upon the Gazebos simulators ability to solve for the motion of a collection of rigid bodies connected by various types of joints.
+The numerical modeling used in this simulator relies upon the Gazebo simulators ability to solve for the motion of a collection of rigid bodies connected by various types of joints.
 Gazebo can use several different physics solvers to perform this solution, and the wave-energy buoy simulator in this project uses the <a href="https://dartsim.github.io/") target="_blank">DART</a> physics engine.
 The physics engine